FadiAlTourkman/MergeSort-Algorithm/README.md

 # MergeSort-Algorithm
-Created a NetBeans app demonstrating descending order sorting using merge sort on a set of 10 items.
-Employed a custom class, MyArrayList, extending ArrayList with this sorting algorithm.
-Enhanced it to measure and display comparison count for efficiency evaluation.
+Developed a NetBeans application showcasing a descending order sorting algorithm (e.g., merge sort) on a predefined collection of 10 items.
+Utilized a custom class, MyArrayList, extending ArrayList and integrating the sorting algorithm.
+Additionally, enhanced the application to measure and display the algorithm's efficiency through the total number of comparisons performed for the given item collection.